webix-hub/docs/data/api/ui.spreadsheet_combinecells.md

 @template:	api_method
 @descr:
+If the range parameter isn't set, spreadsheet combines selected cells.

-the range object includes three parameters:
+The range object includes three properties:

-- cell - (string) the id of the cell that stars the range
+- cell - (string) the id of the cell that starts the range
 - x - (number) the number of cells that will be merged horizontally
 - y - (number) the number of cells that will be merged vertically